ervandew/eclim/doc/content/vim/java/debug.rst

   :JavaDebugStart localhost 5000

-.. _\:JavaDebugToggleBreakpoint:
+.. _\:JavaDebugBreakpointToggle:

 Add/remove a single breakpoint
 ------------------------------
-To add a breakpoint, simply open the file, position the cursor on the desired line and run **:JavaDebugToggleBreakpoint** command.
+To add a breakpoint, simply open the file, position the cursor on the desired line and run **:JavaDebugBreakpointToggle** command.
 To remove the breakpoint, run the same command again.

 .. code-block:: vim

-  :JavaDebugToggleBreakpoint
+  :JavaDebugBreakpointToggle

 .. _\:JavaDebugBreakpoint:

 Retrieve/Delete all breakpoints
 -------------------------------
 To get all existing breakpoints or delete all existing breakpoints, run **:JavaBreakpoint** command with an action.

 .. code-block:: vim